CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus.md

 ### Emailing Your Instructor
-In some instances you may wish to email your instructor.
-If you do choose to use email, be sure to include your name, course name, and course number in the email.
+Slack is your best choice in communicating with me, but there may be instances where you wish to email me.
+If you choose to use email, be sure to include your name, course name, and course number in the email.
 Keep the body of your message brief, and to-the-point.
 Here is an example of a good email:

 > Professor Caraway: